oh1omon/nvim/README.md

       9. tsserver
       10. omnisharp
       11. bashls
+   3. You also might need to install TreeSitter packages for some languages with command `:TSInstall "lng"`
-   3. Restart nvim
+   4. Restart nvim
 5. Please pay attention, that there might be an error with markdown-preview plugin installation.
-If it gives you an error on postinstall hook, just open dummy markdown file and run ´:call mkdp#util#install()´
+If it gives you an error on postinstall hook, just open dummy markdown file and run `:call mkdp#util#install()`

 ### Some hotkeys